Why “Performance” Is Cheap—And What TRULY Moves an Audience.

 A study from University College London monitored audience members’ heartbeats during a live theatre performance.

 During the most emotionally resonant moments on nights when both audience and performers felt it was “a great audience,” audience members’ heartbeats literally synchronized.
-Scientists call this “entrainment.”
+Scientists call this phenomenon “entrainment.”

 Real-World Proof: From Casting Rooms to Conference Rooms